dagl200/unleash/website/docs/topics/feature-flags/best-practices-using-feature-flags-at-scale.md

 Here is a good rule of thumb: Experiment with business logic using feature flags.
 But once you have established the business logic, codify it in code that lives outside of a flag.

 For example, if you want to determine whether premium users of your product will use a certain new feature, you can wrap it in a flag and measure the result.
-Once you have determined that premium users do use the feature, and that all premium users should have access to it, however, you should remove the flag and add the feature to your entitlement service.
+If you find that premium users do use the feature and want to make it available to all of them, you should remove the flag and add the feature to your entitlement service.

 If feature flags are so great, why shouldn’t you use them for business logic?
 A few reasons:

 #### Dependency on 3rd party services

 Coming from a feature flag vendor, it might surprise you that we do not advocate making core business logic dependent on a 3rd party feature flag service.
 If that flag service is down, then your app could potentially cease to function in the way designed.
-This applies to using 3rd party feature flag services, as well as home grown feature flags service.
+This applies to using third-party feature flag services, as well as homegrown feature flags services.

 #### Complexity and Maintainability